amandaLi7/NLP-RAG/contributions.md

 ## Emily (epguo)
 - Data:
   - Parsing and processing academic paper PDFs, parsing 'other' PDFs
-  - Extensive processing of schedule of classes PDFs
+  - Extensive processing of schedule of classes PDFs into natural language
   - Prepending metadata to academic paper chunks
   - Hand annotation and question generation of all PDF files
 - Experimentation:
   - Experimenting with various prompting methods for Llama, Mistral
   - Adjusting PDF text as necessary based on
+- Evaluation:
+  - Adjusted metrics pipeline to accommodate all model outputs
+  - Generated metrics for all experiments after they were finalized
 - Report and Deliverables:
   - Generated outputs for both Llama models on full test set and outputs for Llama and Mistral in no-context setting
-  - IAA section of report
+  - Inter-annotator analysis and corresponding section of report
   - PDF (academic paper and schedule of classes) sections in Data Cleaning and Processing